mzdm/beautiful_soup/README.md

-/// 2. navigate quickly to any element bs.body!.a!; // get String representation of this element, same as outerHtml Bs4Element bs4 = bs.body!.p!; // quickly with tags
+/// 2. navigate quickly to any element bs.body!.a!; // get String representation of this element, same as outerHtml bs.find('p', attrs: {'class': 'story'}); // finds first element with html tag "p" and which has "class" attribute with value "story" bs.findAll('a', attrs: {'class': true}); // finds all elements with html tag "a" and which have defined "class" attribute with whatever value

+Bs4Element bs4 = bs.body!.p!; // quickly with tags

 /// 3. perform any other actions for the navigated element